DanielJR78/cypress-cucumber-sample/README.md

   ./node_modules/.bin/cypress run
   ```

-# Content
+# Test Contents
-Any test to be executed should be stored under [integration](https://github.com/DanielJR78/cypress-cucumber-sample/tree/main/cypress/integration) folder.
+Any test to be executed should be stored under *\integration folder*.
+Current project is configured to only consider *.feature files* as tests, but this can be updated to include for example standard Cypress tests (see later in config).
+In complement,

 ### [Integration folder](https://github.com/DanielJR78/cypress-cucumber-sample/tree/main/cypress/integration)
 Any *.feature file* should have an associated folder with the *same name* which contains specific steps and classes in *.js files*.
-Our sample features are implemented in a custom subfolder [integration/amazon](https://github.com/DanielJR78/cypress-cucumber-sample/tree/main/cypress/integration/amazon):
+Our sample features are implemented in a custom subfolder [integration\amazon](https://github.com/DanielJR78/cypress-cucumber-sample/tree/main/cypress/integration/amazon):
 ```
 cypress\integration\amazon\LoginRequired.feature
 cypress\integration\amazon\LoginRequired